Quick OrderOur Brands

 So, if you're seeking a quick refresher on which colors suit which clients best, read on for insights on maximizing the color chart.
 It’s an opportunity to fine-tune your craft and explore how to help clients preview a shade before fully committing.

 And, of course, don’t forget to stock up on top-tier color protection products to keep your clients’ shades looking vibrant.
-From color-protecting shampoos to conditioning mousses and color-refresh conditioners, browse all our hair color protection and care products. *Based on Wella Master Brand USD sales on the 2022 Salon Hair Care Study for the hair coloring products category published by Kline.
+From color-protecting shampoos to conditioning mousses and color-refresh conditioners, browse our hair color protection and care products. *Based on Wella Master Brand USD sales on the 2022 Salon Hair Care Study for the hair coloring products category published by Kline.

 1. The Color Theory